EdictaMG/Data_Analysis_with_Python/README.md

 ## Situation
 Eniac is a Europe-based company that sells tech products and accessories.
 The company has an ongoing debate on whether or not it is beneficial to discount products.

-On the one hand, the Marketing Team Lead believes discounts are beneficial in the long-run and that discounts improve customer acquisition, satisfcation and retention, and allow the company to gtow.
+On the one hand, the company's Marketing Team Lead believes discounts are beneficial in the long-run and that discounts improve customer acquisition, satisfcation and retention, and allow the company to gtow.

-On the other hand, the company Board is worried about offering aggressive discounts.
+On the other hand, the company's Board is worried about offering aggressive discounts.
 The recent quarterly results showed an increase in orders placed, but a decrease in total revenue.
 They prefer that the company positions itself in the quality segment rather than competing to offer the lowes prices in the market.

+## Files

+## How to run script